 The Company’s Inclusion and Diversity Policy applies to:

 - membership committees appointed by either the Board or management;

-- all CPA Australia’s employees and contractors; and
+- all CPA Australia’s workplace participants; and

 - persons seeking employment with the Company.

 CPA Australia values a workforce that reflects the diversity of its membership and the general population.
 Different perspectives, views and ideas add strength to its ability to deliver value to members.